-Now she is a big supporter of mental health programs and visited a youth mental health centre in Queensland just before the first leaders' debate.
+Now she is a big supporter of mental health programs and campaigned heavily in support of mental health services during the lead-up to the 2019 election.

 The PM's controversial policies, including his "Turn Back The Boats" strategy during his time as Immigration Minister, have gotten him into hot water and earned him a reputation as an often cold leader.

 While she won't comment specifically on certain political issues, like any married couple, Jenny says she and her husband "disagree a lot".

 Does he seek her advice on policy issues?

 "He doesn't make policy for me, I assure you … He'll ask me what I think because I come from a totally different mindset.